bitblit/Ratchet/README.md

-# Spark Ratchet
+# @bitblit/Ratchet

-Common utilities for Typescript and Node from Spark Ventures.
+Common utilities for Typescript and Node.

 ## Introduction